aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-xamlflow/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to XAMLFLOW via .NET" h2=".NET API to Export XPS to XAMLFLOW on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that provides developers with the ability to add document manipulation and conversion features to their .NET applications.
+It includes powerful PDF Processing API, Aspose.PDF for .NET, which enables developers to convert XPS file format to DOC.
+This is followed by the Document Processing API, Aspose.Words for .NET, which allows developers to render DOC to XAMLFLOW.

+The Aspose.PDF for .NET API provides a wide range of features that enable developers to create, edit, and convert PDF documents.
+It supports a variety of file formats, including XPS, DOC, and XAMLFLOW.
+It also provides features such as text extraction, document merging, and page manipulation.
+Additionally, it supports the conversion of PDF documents to other file formats, such as HTML, XPS, and DOC.

+The Aspose.Words for .NET API is a powerful document processing API that enables developers to create, edit, and convert documents.
+It supports a variety of file formats, including DOC, XAMLFLOW, and HTML.
+It also provides features such as document merging, text extraction, and page manipulation.
+Additionally, it supports the conversion of documents to other file formats, such as PDF, XPS, and DOC.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert XPS file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to XAMLFLOW.
+Aspose.Total for .NET is a powerful suite of APIs that provides developers with the ability to add document manipulation and conversion features to their .NET applications.
+It includes powerful PDF Processing API, Aspose.PDF for .NET, which enables developers to convert XPS file format to DOC.
+This is followed by the Document Processing API, Aspose.Words for .NET, which allows developers to render DOC to XAMLFLOW.
+With these APIs, developers can create, edit, and convert documents with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}